donovanh/tweets/README.md

-# Tweets (for static websites)
+# Tweets

-A simple JSON end point for Twitter tweets.
+A simple JSON end point for Twitter tweets searches.
 This was developed to allow for the inclusion of Tweet search content on static web pages, available via a JavaScript AJAX GET request.

 It runs as a Node.js app, currently hosted on Heroku.
 Feel free to fork and host your own version wherever suits you.